Graph Coverage Zones from Points

 • weight_type (Literal['time_min', 'length_meter']) –

-• "time_min": Edge travel time in minutes
+• "time_min": edge travel time in minutes

-• "length_meter": Edge length in meters
+• "length_meter": edge length in meters

-• zone (geopandas.GeoDataFrame) – Boundary polygon to clip the resulting coverage zones.
-If None, concave hull of reachable nodes will be used.
+• zone (gpd.GeoDataFrame | gpd.GeoSeries, optional) – Boundary polygon to clip the resulting zones.
+If None and no geometry_type is given, the concave hull of the reachable nodes is used.

 Returns: